 A Community Inside a School

-The MFA in Design and Technology is part of the School of Art, Media, and Technology (AMT), which is also home to the Communication Design, Fine Arts, Photography, and Illustration programs in New York and the cross-disciplinary Art, Media, and Technology program in Paris.
+The MFA in Design and Technology is part of the School of Art, Media, and Technology (AMT), which is also home to the Communication Design, Data Visualization, Fine Arts, Illustration, and Photography programs in New York and the cross-disciplinary Art, Media, and Technology program in Paris.
 As communication technologies evolve and become increasingly sophisticated, the disciplines in AMT continue to mesh, enabling the school to flexibly address social problems and needs through art and design.

 Students in AMT programs take part in Collaboration Studios, in which they often work with outside nonprofits and industry partners.
 They may also team up with students from other programs who have a range of skills and interests, including students from other areas of Parsons and The New School such as urban studies, media studies, and the social sciences.
 The studios encourage students to work collaboratively in a cross-disciplinary work and learning environment.